temporalio/documentation/docs-src/cloud/tcld/namespace/retention.md

 ### `set`

-Set the length of time (in days) a closed Workflow will be preserved before deletion for a given namespace.
+Set the length of time (in days) a closed Workflow will be preserved before deletion for the specified Namespace.

 Alias: `s`